 This is a free English translation of the report by one of the Statutory Auditors issued in French and is provided solely for the convenience of English-speaking readers.
 This report should be read in conjunction with, and construed in accordance with, French law and professional standards applicable in France.

-To the Executive Management of Savencia S.A.,
+To the Savencia Holding S.C.A.
+Annual General Meeting,